-Open areas with an important amenity, biodiversity, heritage or recreational value, as shown on the Policies Map and detailed in the Open Space Strategy, will be protected from development.
+Open areas within defined settlement boundaries which have an important amenity, biodiversity, heritage or recreational value, as shown on the Policies Map and detailed in the Open Space Strategy, will be protected from development.
 Built development will only be permitted on these spaces where it accords with other relevant policies and:

-- i) the proposal is for a facility which is ancillary to the function of the open space; and - ii) the contribution of the open area to the character of the wider area is maintained or enhanced.
+i) the proposal is for a facility which is ancillary to the function of the open space; and ii) the contribution of the open area to the character of the wider area is maintained or enhanced.

-Development may exceptionally be permitted where it is demonstrated that the benefit to the community clearly outweighs the harm caused by the loss of the facility, and options for developing elsewhere have been explored.
+Development may exceptionally be permitted where it is demonstrated that the benefit to the community clearly outweighs the harm caused by the loss of all or part of the facility, and options for developing elsewhere have been explored.